d53dave/csaopt/README.md

 > Why is this project not using docker to provision the message queue and workers?

 It is!
+It also has the benefit of not requiring docker to be installed on any of your local machines since this is sometimes out of the users control.
-Things are a little bit awkward at the moment, since NVidia uses their [own tool](https://github.com/NVIDIA/nvidia-docker) called Docker Engine Utility for NVIDIA GPUs, which is not yet compatible with [ECS](https://aws.amazon.com/ecs/) or other container services.
-This means that we still rely on pre-built AMIs (or however images are called on other cloud providers), but when nvidia-docker becomes ready to be used with ECS, this will rock. ~~That is a good question and it seems a very good use-case for docker, especially since NVidia published an official
+~~Things are a little bit awkward at the moment, since NVidia uses their [own tool](https://github.com/NVIDIA/nvidia-docker) called Docker Engine Utility for NVIDIA GPUs, which is not yet compatible with [ECS](https://aws.amazon.com/ecs/) or other container services.
+This means that we still rely on pre-built AMIs (or however images are called on other cloud providers), but when nvidia-docker becomes ready to be used with ECS, this will rock.~~

+ ~~That is a good question and it seems a very good use-case for docker, especially since NVidia published an official
 [Docker Engine Utility for NVIDIA GPUs](https://github.com/NVIDIA/nvidia-docker).
 I am considering throwing out ansible (which is not meant to be used the way I